-Chart 6: Kirinya establishment activities

-The use of ecologically well adapted species for regeneration (Criterion 10.2) In line with The New Forests Company's requirements, only Eucalyptus and Pinus species are planted.
+Chart 6: Kirinya establishment activities The use of ecologically well adapted species for regeneration (Criterion 10.2) In line with The New Forests Company's requirements, only Eucalyptus and Pinus species are planted.
 There is an established history of the ecological suitability of these species in Uganda, as these species have been planted on government and private plantations for decades after research showed them to be suitable.
 Invasiveness or other adverse impacts associated with any alien species within and outside the Management Unit (Criterion 10.3) There are currently no recorded invasive or other adverse impacts associated with the species planted on NFC plantations.
-The results of silvicultural activities (Criterion 10.5) Forty percent of the total area is left as natural vegetation (conservation areas).
+Where these are reported, plans are made to correct the situation.
+The results of silvicultural activities (Criterion 10.5) Almost forty percent of the total area is left as natural vegetation (conservation areas).
 All current silvicultural practices are ecologically appropriate for the vegetation, species, sites and management objectives.
 There are no negative impacts recorded from silvicultural practices for now.
 Adverse impacts to environmental values from fertilizers (Criterion 10.6) Fertilisers are currently not in use.

-Adverse impacts from the use of pesticides (Criterion 10.7) Negative impacts of pesticides were not identified in the period under review.
-The environmental and social risk assessments with respect to the pesticides used are beibg implemented.
-Adverse impacts from the use of biological control agents (Criterion 10.8) Biological control agents were not used.
+Adverse impacts from the use of pesticides (Criterion 10.7) Negative impacts of pesticides were not reported in the period under review.
+The environmental and social risk assessments with respect to the pesticides used are being implemented.
+Adverse impacts from the use of biological control agents (Criterion 10.8) Biological control agents were not used in the period under review.